 At Skydeck Chicago, step outside the tallest building in the Western Hemisphere, 1,353 feet in the air.
 Offering spectacular views spanning up to four states, a one-stop Chicago experience featuring The Ledge, a glass balcony extending four feet outside the 103rd floor of Willis Tower!
 Last entry 30 minutes prior to closing.
 Skydeck entrance is located on Jackson Boulevard (south side of the building)

-Customers consistently praised the breathtaking views from the Skydeck, especially at sunset and night.
+Customers consistently praised the breathtaking views of Chicago from the Skydeck, especially from the glass ledge.

 Pricing

-Several customers noted that the ticket prices were high, with some expressing dissatisfaction over the perceived value for money.
+Several customers noted that while the experience is memorable, the ticket prices are considered high, with some feeling it was not worth the cost.

 5.0